MatteoGuidii/Java-MusicApp-Backend/README.md

 # Java-MusicApp-Backend
 A Java-based text simulation of a music application that enables users to manage songs, audiobooks, and podcasts.
 The app features downloading, playing, searching, and playlist management functionalities.

+# MyAudioUI: A Text-Based Music App Simulation

+## Overview
+`MyAudioUI` is a Java-based text simulation of a music application.
+The application allows users to manage various types of audio content including songs, audiobooks, and podcasts.
+Users can download, play, search, and manage playlists, providing a comprehensive experience similar to any modern music application.

+## Features

+- **Download Content**: Users can download audio content by index or by artist name.
+- **Search Functionality**: Users can search for audio content by title, artist, and genre.
+- **Play Content**: Users can play songs, audiobooks, and podcast episodes.
+- **Playlist Management**: Users can create, edit, and play playlists.
+- **Content Listing**: Users can list all the songs, audiobooks, podcasts, artists, and playlists in their library.

+## How to Use
+Run `MyAudioUI` and follow the on-screen instructions to manage your audio library.

+### Prerequisites

+- Java Development Kit (JDK)

+## Commands
+Here are some of the commands you can use in the application:

+- `STORE`: List all available songs in the store.
+- `SONGS`: List all songs in your library.
+- `BOOKS`: List all audiobooks in your library.
+- `PODCASTS`: List all podcasts in your library.
+- `ARTISTS`: List all artists in your library.
+- `PLAYLISTS`: List all playlists in your library.
+- `SEARCH`: Search for a title in your library.
+- `PLAYSONG`: Play a song from your library.

+## Contributing
+Feel free to fork this project and make your own changes.
+Pull requests are welcome.

+## License
+This project is licensed under the [MIT License](LICENSE).